The 150 TOP FUN THINGS TO DO in Toronto with Family

-It is Canada’s 150th anniversary and we are beyond excited for our global audience to enjoy our posts about this beautiful country!
-We have chosen Toronto as our city of the year because of its friendliness to families, amazing attractions, diversity and culture.
+In honor of Canada celebrating their 150th anniversary a few years ago, we are beyond excited for our global audience to enjoy our posts about this beautiful country!
+We have chosen Toronto as our city of the year in 2017 because of its friendliness to families, amazing attractions, diversity and culture.
 In light of our nation’s birthday, July 1st, we have 150 things to do in Toronto that is both family friendly and will be a lifetime of memories for your family.
 Some are obvious choices but we promise to surprise you.
 There is so many things to do in Toronto but these are some of our favorites.
 Here are our 150 things to do in Toronto as a family.

 - CN Tower: Yes, the CN Tower, the beacon for all of those visiting Toronto.
 This beautiful tower was once the tallest free standing structure in the world!
 It helps visitors and locals alike know where they are.
 When you visit the CN tower, it has incredible views of Toronto and the greater GTA.
 You can eat at its famous revolving restaurant, peer at its 360 degree views and learn some history, or If you are truly brave, hang off the side of The CN Tower and get a once in a life time experience!